-Computerized Accounting: - Meaning, need, Concepts of Accounting groups, Hierarchy of accounts,
+Computerized Accounting: - Meaning, need, Concepts of Accounting groups, Hierarchy of accounts, Codification in accounting.

 Accounting package - Setting up an accounting entity, Creation of groups and accounts

 Designing and creating vouchers; Data Entry operations using the vouchers, Processing for reports to prepare ledger accounts, trial balance and balance sheet.